On this page

 What is a complaint?

-A complaint is an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by Sanctuary Scotland, its own staff, or those acting on its behalf, affecting an individual resident or group of residents.
+A complaint is an expression of dissatisfaction about the standard of service, actions, or lack of action by Sanctuary Scotland, its own staff, or those acting on its behalf, affecting a resident or group of residents.

 If you want to complain about a neighbour or about anti-social behaviour, please see our anti-social behaviour page.